ploomber/ploomber/doc/get-started/basic-concepts.rst

    CREATE TABLE {{product}} AS
    SELECT * FROM {{upstream['task_name']}} WHERE my_column > 10

-This tells Ploomer to run the task with name ``'task_name'`` first and to replace ``{{upstream['task_name']}}`` with the product of such task.
+``{{upstream['task_name']}}`` tells Ploomber to run the task with the name ``'task_name'`` first and to replace ``{{upstream['task_name']}}`` with the product of such task.

 Clients
 *******

-To establish connection with a database, you have to configure a ``client``.
+To establish a connection with a database, you have to configure a ``client``.
 All databases that have a Python driver are supported, including systems like Snowflake or Apache Hive.
 For details see :doc:`../api/spec`.

 Examples
 ********

-1. `Click here <https://github.com/ploomber/projects/tree/master/spec-api-sql>`_ to see an example pipeline that processes data in a database, dumps it and generates some charts with Python.
+1. `Click here <https://github.com/ploomber/projects/tree/master/spec-api-sql>`_ to see an example pipeline that processes data in a database, dumps it, and generates some charts with Python.
-2. `Click here <https://github.com/ploomber/projects/tree/master/etl>`_ to see a pipeline that downloads data, uploads it to a database, process it, dumps it and generates charts with Python.
+2. `Click here <https://github.com/ploomber/projects/tree/master/etl>`_ to see a pipeline that downloads data, uploads it to a database, process it, dumps it, and generates charts with Python.

 Using the Python API
 --------------------

-The ``pipeline.yaml`` API offers a succinct and powerful way to declare pipelines, but if you want full flexibility, you can use the underlying Python API directly, `here's a basic example <https://github.com/ploomber/projects/tree/master/python-api>`_.
+The ``pipeline.yaml`` API offers a concise and powerful way to declare pipelines, but if you want complete flexibility, you can use the underlying Python API directly, `here's a basic example <https://github.com/ploomber/projects/tree/master/python-api>`_.
-And here's a more `ellaborated Machine Learning example <https://github.com/ploomber/projects/tree/master/ml-advanced>`_,
+And here's a more `ellaborated Machine Learning example <https://github.com/ploomber/projects/tree/master/ml-advanced>`_.

 Where to go from here